 GET /1/user/-/profile.json

-The user id is 228TQ4 but is followed by the name of the object/sub-service being requested, and the extension shows the preferred response format, so there is no need to set the HTTP header field Accept.
+The user id is 228TQ4 but is followed by the name of the object/subservice being requested, and the extension shows the preferred response format, so there is no need to set the HTTP header field Accept.
 To make matters more interesting, if the user id is the id of the current user, we need to specify a dash (this is the magic part).
 If we consider the fact that the id is the user id, not the profile id, we see here the assumption being made that a user can have only one profile, and there is no need to expose the profile id.

 Here is an example where the GET parameters are encoded in the URL path.
-These are the resource URLs for getting body weight data:
+Following are the resource URLs for getting body weight data:

 GET /<api-version>/user/-/body/log/weight/date/<date>.<response-format>